djourd1/dj_perso/content/project/ecoexpeSA/index.md

 ---
-title: "Social Capital & Agricultural Technology Development"
+title: "Social Capital & Agricultural Technology Development: SoCapZ"
 summary: "Using Experimental Economics, we intend to measure the impact of a development project on the social capital of communities targeted by technology development project"
 authors:
 - admin
+- Stefano Farolfi
 - Marc Willinger
-- Stefano Farolfi

 tags:
 - Experimental Economics